 L&T Technology Services expands collaboration with Microsoft to offer eco-friendly solutions for workplace transformation

-Bengaluru (Karnataka) [India] Aug 4 (ANI/BusinessWire India): L&T Technology Services Limited, a leading global pure-play engineering services company, today announced that it has expanded its collaboration with Microsoft Corporation and launched its latest and enhanced version of the state-of-the-art i-BEMS™ solution on Microsoft Azure to transform buildings into future-ready smart campuses.
+Bengaluru (Karnataka) [India], Aug 5 (ANI/BusinessWire India): L&T Technology Services Limited, a leading global pure-play engineering services company, announced that it has expanded its collaboration with Microsoft Corporation and launched its latest and enhanced version of the state-of-the-art i-BEMSTM solution on Microsoft Azure to transform buildings into future-ready smart campuses.